 Supportive relationships with volunteers adults who are currently or formerly in prison to promote healthy rehabilitation and reintegration

-The M2-Community (M2-C) program connects volunteers with former offenders in the community to develop healthy, ongoing relationships that foster positive social behaviour.
+Our After-Prison Outreach (formerly M2-Community, or M2-C) program connects volunteers with former offenders in the community to develop healthy, ongoing relationships that foster positive social behaviour.
 While the program is open to any former offender, the focus is on those who have served federal prison terms and have been released to the community.